imogenliu/imogenliu.github.io/content/_index.md

 ---
-# Homepage
-type: widget_page

-# Homepage is the most recent page
 title: "Imogen T. Liu"
+featured_image: "/images/hero-background.jpg"
-subtitle: "Assistant Professor of International Political Economy at Vrije Universiteit Amsterdam"
+description: "Assistant Professor of International Political Economy at Vrije Universiteit Amsterdam"

-# Homepage banner
-banner:
-  image: "banner.jpg"
 ---

+Welcome to my academic website.
+Here you can find information about my research, publications, and more.

 ## Welcome